ThatOneMHMD/03-PasswordGenerator/README.md

 https://thatonemhmd.github.io/03-PasswordGenerator/

-## Note

-To access the base HTML file of the webpage, click on the index.html file above!
-The CSS and JavaScript files can be found in the assets file!

 ## Description

 This is a webpage for the improved JavaScript Password Generator.
 Once opened, the user is presented with an application that enables them to generate random passwords based on criteria that they’ve selected.
 This serves as a measure of increasing security.
 Additionally, this app runs in the browser and features dynamically updated HTML and CSS powered by JavaScript code.
 It has a clean and polished, responsive user interface that adapts to multiple screen sizes.

-## Screenshots of the updated website
+## Screenshot of the updated website

 ![03-javascript-homework-demo](https://user-images.githubusercontent.com/126360257/226629203-c195fa4a-f188-452b-9f21-3de7ad46d479.png)